alandsilva26/Pattern/README.md

 ### Pattern
 List and overview of patterns included in [\_Index\_.md](https://github.com/DeathBringer269/Pattern/blob/master/_Index_.md)
+Algorithms become harder as you move ahead.
 Text editor used - `Sublime Text 3`
 Compiler used - `GCC for Windows`
-All programs have their .exe files bellow them
-Note that if you make changes to the code you will have to compile the program again
+I have included the compiled files for Windows Operating system below each source.

 ## Compilers